 But God help you, if you at some point became attached to an “incident” or “event” that secured your reputation forever.
 It takes a long time to ‘live down’ such attachments.

-It took me several years, discontinued participation, Estes’ relocation, and an extra-ordinary public relations strategy on my part to remove that designation.
+It took me several years, discontinued participation, Estes’ relocation, and an extra-ordinary public relations strategy on my part, to remove that "wrong way" designation.
 I hesitate to even mention it today.